Jesus + Purpose

 Shawn

-I share this with you today to invite you to join me to…
+If you too would like a broader view, I invite you to join me to…

 pause. breathe. pray.